Grow Gorgeous Gerbera Daisy Flowers in Your GardenTips for planting, caring for, and using with these bright and cheerful summer flowers.

 Late spring through fall; blooms last for several weeks

-The petals come in almost every color of the rainbow, from soft pastels to zesty shades of orange and red.
-The center floral disk also varies in hue, and may match or contrast with the petals.
-Flowers range in size from 2 to 6 inches across and come in a variety of forms including single, semi-double, double, and crested double (sporting an extra row or two of smaller inner petals).
+The petals come in almost every color, from soft pastels to zesty shades of orange and red.
+The center floral disk also varies and may match or contrast the petals.
+Flower heads range from 2 to 6 inches across and come in a variety of forms including single, semi-double, double, and crested double.

 Slender, lobed, dark green leaves form basal rosettes, with the flowers rising above them on long, leafless stems.